 We begin with a description of a simplified version of the Maskin and Tirole mechanism and highlight how it can solve the classic hold-up problem when effort is non-contractible.
 A seller (S) and buyer (B) bargain over the production and exchange of a good.
 S can choose an effort level $e \in \{e_L, e_H\}$ , with $e_H > e_L$ , to produce a good for B that has outside value for the seller of $\underline{v}$ .
-Effort is privately costly to S but increases the value of the good to B. Let $v_L$ and $v_H$ denote B's valuation when S chooses $e_L$ and $e_H$ .
-Assume throughout that $v_H - e_H > v_L - e_L$ so that high effort is socially efficient.
+Effort is privately costly to S but increases the value of the good to S. Let S and S denote S are a valuation when S chooses S and S and S denote S are throughout that S and S denote S are the value of the good to S and S denote S are throughout that S denote S and S denote S are throughout that S denote S are throughout that S denote S denote S are throughout that S denote S denote